reactos/reactos/README.md

 Alternatively one can use Microsoft Visual C++ (MSVC) version 2019+.
 Building with MSVC is covered here: ["Visual Studio or Microsoft Visual C++"](https://reactos.org/wiki/CMake#Visual_Studio_or_Microsoft_Visual_C.2B.2B).

-See ["Building ReactOS"](https://reactos.org/wiki/Building_ReactOS) article for more details.
+See ["Building MenuOS"](https://reactos.org/wiki/Building_ReactOS) article for more details.

 ### Binaries

-To build ReactOS you must run the `configure` script in the directory you want to have your build files.
+To build MenuOS you must run the `configure` script in the directory you want to have your build files.
 Choose `configure.cmd` or `configure.sh` depending on your system.
 Then run `ninja <modulename>` to build a module you want or just `ninja` to build all modules.

 ### Bootable images